What are her qualifications?

 In general, I often start by seeing patients twice per week for 2–3 weeks, then reassess.

-Some people need less.
-Some need more.
+Some people need more.
+Some need less.

 At each visit, I check in on your progress and look for meaningful changes.
 My goal is to help you reach at least two weeks of sustained symptom relief, because that suggests the body is starting to hold onto a healthier baseline instead of falling back into the same pain pattern.